carvel-dev/ytt/docs/ytt-data-values.md

 - `--data-values-env-yaml` (format: `DVAL`) same as `--data-values-env` but parses values as YAML

 These flags can be repeated multiple times and used together.
 Flag values are merged into data values last.

+Note that for override to work data values must be defined in at least one `@data/values` YAML document.

 ```bash
 export STR_VALS_key6=true # will be string 'true'